open-ephys/ONI/source/api/liboni/index.rst

    implemented for a particular host hardware connection and firmware.
 #. onidriverloader.h: private functions used for dynamically loading the
    hardware driver.
-This is used internally by the :ref:`oni.h` and can be ignored during both software and driver development.
+This is used internally by :ref:`oni.h` and can be ignored during both software and driver development.
 #. :ref:`onix.h`: ONIX-specific, out of ONI API specification
    scope, definitions and functions.
 Can be ignored for projects that